Azure/azure-powershell/src/Storage/Storage.Management/help/New-AzDataLakeGen2Item.md

 # New-AzDataLakeGen2Item

 ## SYNOPSIS
-Create a file or folder in a filesystem.
+Create a file or directory in a filesystem.

 ## SYNTAX